techwise-technologies/tsuki-dev/DEPLOYMENT.md

 Desired Outcome of this Document is a Deployment of a Stack of Docker Containers providing a Production Backend that serves a WordPress Application via the FastCGI Application Server to the Web Server with built in FastCGI Cache & Lossless Compression.

-The Reverse Proxy Performs Secure Domain Name Validation, Auto TLS Management & Provides A Web Application Firewall along with CloudFlare as CDN.
+The Reverse Proxy Performs Secure Domain Name Validation, Auto TLS Management & Provides A Web Application Firewall along with CloudFlare CDN.

 Automation & Orchestration by Docker-Compose.
 Developer / Admin UI by Portainer.